ACADEMIC INTEGRITY POLICY

 - Exceeding the restrictions put in place for “take home” examinations, such as unauthorized use of library sources, intranet or Internet sources, or unauthorized collaboration on answers;

-- Sitting in for someone else or permitting someone to sit in for you on any form of test or examination;
+- Sitting in for someone else or permitting someone to sit in for a student on any form of test or examination;

-- Altering and resubmitting for re-grading any assignment, test or examination;
+- Altering and resubmitting for re-grading any assignment, test or examination without the express written consent of the instructor;

 - Copying from another individual’s examination or providing information to another student during an examination;